Tom Boardman, Baron Boardman

 Thomas Gray Boardman, Baron Boardman, MC, TD, DL (12 January 1919 – 10 March 2003) was a British Army tank commander, Conservative politician, cabinet minister and chairman of National Westminster Bank Plc.

 Early life

-Thomas Gray Boardman was born on 12 January 1919, just after the end of the First World War.
+Thomas Gray Boardman was born in Daventry on 12 January 1919, just after the end of the First World War.
 He was educated at Bromsgrove School in Worcestershire (and later in life he became the "President of the School" from 1983 to 1994).
 His father was a landowner and Lord Mayor of Daventry, who farmed 500 acres in Northamptonshire.
 Like many of his generation, Boardman's formative years were shaped by the increasingly real prospect of war.
 On leaving school, Boardman paid £500 to become an articled clerk with a local solicitor, but in 1938, despite an early interest in the law and politics, enlisted into the British Army as a trooper in the 1st Northamptonshire Yeomanry.